On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-\textbf{Observation:} From the flow of coins, we observe that there are multiple depositors in distance 1 whose coins are all transferred from the same depositor in distance 2.
-Hence, these depositors in distance 1 are likely temporary addresses and are only used to transfer funds into a mixer (cf.\ Figure~\ref{fig:bridge_address}).
+\textbf{Observation:} We observe that there are multiple depositors in distance 1 whose coins are all transferred from the same depositor in distance 2.
+Hence, these depositors in distance 1 are likely temporary addresses and are only used to transfer funds into a~mixer.